 Print Get Citation Citation Disclaimer: These citations have been automatically generated based on the information we have and it may not be 100% accurate.
 Please consult the latest official manual style if you have any questions regarding the format accuracy.
-AMA Citation Agarwal A, Ramjaun A. Agarwal A, Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
+AMA Citation Agarwal A, Ramjaun A. Agarwal A, & Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
+Quick Take: A multicenter trial of vena cava filters in severely injured patients.
+2 Minute Medicine, 12 August 2019.
+McGraw-Hill, 2019.
+AccessSurgery. https://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=486536§ionid=224341525APA Citation Agarwal A, Ramjaun A. Agarwal A, & Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
+(2019).
+Quick take: a multicenter trial of vena cava filters in severely injured patients.
+(2019).
+2 minute medicine.
+McGraw-Hill. https://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=486536§ionid=224341525.MLA Citation Agarwal A, Ramjaun A. Agarwal A, & Ramjaun A Agarwal, Arnav, and Aliya Ramjaun.
 "Quick Take: A multicenter trial of vena cava filters in severely injured patients."
-2 Minute Medicine, 12 August 2015.
-McGraw-Hill, New York, NY, 2015.
-AccessSurgery. http://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=486536§ionid=224341525 MLA Citation Agarwal A, Ramjaun A. Agarwal A, Ramjaun A Agarwal, Arnav, and Aliya Ramjaun..
-"Quick Take: A multicenter trial of vena cava filters in severely injured patients."
-2 Minute Medicine New York, NY: McGraw-Hill, 2015, http://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=486536§ionid=224341525.
+2 Minute Medicine McGraw-Hill, 2019, https://accesssurgery.mhmedical.com/updatesContent.aspx?gbosid=486536§ionid=224341525.
 Download citation file: RIS (Zotero) EndNote BibTex Medlars ProCite RefWorks Reference Manager Mendeley © Copyright Clip Full Chapter Figures Only Tables Only Videos Only Supplementary Content Top Quick Take: A multicenter trial of vena cava filters in severely injured patients by Arnav Agarwal, Aliya Ramjaun Listen +Originally published by 2 Minute Medicine® (view original article).
 Reused on AccessMedicine with permission. +Venous thromboembolism (VTE) is common following major trauma.
 While delay in thromboprophylaxis initiation by more than 1 to 3 days is associated with a significantly increased risk of VTE and mortality, prophylaxis is also associated with an increased risk of progressive hematoma enlargement in the setting of traumatic brain injury.
 Retrievable inferior vena cava (IVC) filters have been introduced to address this issue as a primary means of pulmonary embolism (PE) prophylaxis, though there is a lack of high-quality evidence to support their use in this setting.
 In this multi-centered randomized controlled trial, 240 severely injured patients were randomized to retrievable IVC filter insertion or no filter within 72 hours after admission for trauma, where prophylactic anticoagulation is contraindicated, to determine whether this intervention results in decreased incidence of PE.
 Researchers found that early IVC filter placement did not result in a significantly lower incidence of symptomatic PE or mortality (13.9% in IVC filter group vs. 14.4% in control group; HR 0.99, 95% CI 0.51 to 1.94, p=0.98).
 Of 46 and 34 patients in the IVC filter and control groups, respectively, not receiving prophylactic anticoagulation within 7 days post-injury, PE developed in 0% of the IVC filter arm and 14.7% of the control arm (RR 0.00, 95% CI 0.00 to 0.55).
 Entrapped filter-associated thrombus was found in 6 patients.
 This study therefore shows that early IVC filter placement for PE prophylaxis was not associated with a lower incidence of symptomatic PE or all-cause mortality at 90 days in patients admitted for major traumatic injury. +Click to read the study in NEJM +©2019 2 Minute Medicine, Inc. All rights reserved.
 No works may be reproduced without expressed written consent from 2 Minute Medicine, Inc. Inquire about licensing here.
 No article should be construed as medical advice and is not intended as such by the authors or by 2 Minute Medicine, Inc.